lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 Python is a high-level interpreted language widely used in research and science.
 Using HPC allows you to work with python quicker and more effective.
-Taurus allows working with a lot of available packages and libraries which give more useful functionalities and allow use all features of Python and to avoid minuses.
+TU Dresden HPC system (ZIH system) allows working with a lot of available packages and libraries which give more useful functionalities and allow use all features of Python and to avoid minuses.

-**Prerequisites:** To work with PyTorch you obviously need [access](../access/ssh_login.md) for the Taurus system and basic knowledge about Python, Numpy and SLURM system.
+**Prerequisites:** To work with PyTorch you obviously need [access](../access/ssh_login.md) for the ZIH system and basic knowledge about Python, Numpy and SLURM system.

 **Aim** of this page is to introduce users on how to start working with Python on the [HPC-DA](../jobs_and_resources/power9.md) system -  part of the TU Dresden HPC system.